greenelab/meta-review/manuscript.md

 Concepts for the future of scholarly publishing extend beyond collaborative writing [@WDvu1SAV; @ILhLpgTs].
 Bookdown [@1BISa1RLr] and Pandoc Scholar [@17wKkS4DV] both extend traditional Markdown to better support publishing.
 Examples of continuous integration to automate manuscript generation include [gh-publisher](https://github.com/ewanmellor/gh-publisher) and Continuous Publishing [@nqeDrtsc], which was used to produce the book Opening Science [@ujrfOBM1].
+Distill journal articles [@MHNCSD5I], Idyll [@1ESo5MNnB], and Stencila [@BWMf57EM] support manuscripts with interactive graphics and close integration with the underlying code.
+As an open source project, Manubot can be extended to adopt best practices from these other emerging platforms.

 Many others have embraced open science principles and piloted open approaches toward drug discovery [@O21tn8vf; @HnZE3JiU], data management [@1A97a4UwU; @6DjakjNS; @otY3SefD], and manuscript review [@nhLnUPJo].
 Several of these open science efforts are GitHub-based like our collaborative writing process.